About Us

 7. Cargill, Incorporated

 Cargill Cargill is a major agribusiness company with a growing presence in the algae protein market.
 It produces algae-based protein ingredients for functional foods, sports nutrition, and aquafeed.
-The company’s microalgae research have led to the development of plant-based protein alternatives that support food security and environmental sustainability.
+The company’s microalgae research has led to the development of plant-based protein alternatives that support food security and environmental sustainability.
 Cargill’s vast distribution network allows it to deliver algae protein solutions globally.

 8. Algatech LTD